On the Convergence of Random Fourier--Jacobi Series in weighted $\mathrm{L}_{[-1,1]}^{\mathrm{p},(\zeta,\eta)}$ Space: Introduction

 \section{\bf Introduction}

-The field of Fourier analysis in mathematics has been enhanced by the Fourier series and its wide applications in the physical sciences and engineering.
+The field of Fourier analysis has been significantly enriched by the introduction of Fourier series and it has extensive applications in the physical sciences and engineering.
 Studies on Fourier series in orthogonal polynomials have received attention due to the need for the expression of functions as a series in various orthogonal functions.
-Numerous branches of the physical sciences use the expression of functions as series in orthogonal polynomials like Legendre, Jacobi, Chebyshev, Gegenbaur polynomials, etc. In the early 1800s the Fourier series was developed to deal with the issue of heat diffusion in a continuous medium and was later extended to random Fourier series in the 1930s by the work of Kahane, Marcus, and Pisier.
-The random Fourier series is used in a variety of fields, including electrical engineering, signal processing, optics, etc. Many researchers have also investigated the Fourier series involving orthogonal polynomials, which have applications in mathematical physics \cite{CM}\cite{MM}.
-Liu and Liu \cite{LL}\cite{LL1} used the Fourier series expansion in Hermite polynomials of functions that belong to $\mathrm{L}^2(\mathbb{R})$ in the form of
+Many branches of the physical sciences use these expression of functions as a series in orthogonal polynomials.
+In the early part of the year 1800, the Fourier series was developed to solve the problem of heat diffusion in a continuous medium.
+This concept was later on expanded to random Fourier series in 1930 by the work of Kahane, Marcus, and Pisier.
+The random Fourier series have many applications in various fields, such as electrical engineering, signal processing, optics, etc. Random Fourier series play a vital role in electrical engineering, signal processing, optics, and other fields because white noise, which is inherently present in all these areas, is a random signal.
+It is also used for the generation of random noise \cite{GA}.
+Most of the random series that have been studied are formed of independent random coefficients.
+Rademacher \cite{HR}, Steinhaus \cite{HS1,HS2}, Hunt \cite{GH}, Paley, and Zygmund \cite{PZ1.1,PZ1.2}, Paley et al. \cite{PWZ} discussed random series in the form

+The random coefficients $X_n(\varpi)$ are independent, identically distributed random variables, such as Rademacher functions, Steinhaus functions, etc. Hide et al. \cite{HKPS} investigated the series (\ref{00.1}) in the context of the study of ``White Noise."
+The model for white noise was taken to be $\displaystyle{{dW}\over{dt}},$ where $W(t)$ is the Brownian motion.
+It is also known as Wiener process, which is a continuous stochastic process with independent increments such that

+Since $W(t)$ is nowhere differentiable, this model seems meaningless and can be assigned in a weak sense.
+It is observed that the stable process $\mathfrak{X}(v,\varpi)$ are better models for white noise than the Wiener process.
+Stochastic process are useful in modeling extremal events.
+Recently, it has been found that the stable process $\mathfrak{X}(v,\varpi)$ is applied to the analysis of systems under heavy--tailed noise, such as in assessing wind power fluctuations \cite{KAO2019}.
+Many researchers, such as Nayak et al. \cite{NPM}, Dash and Pattanayak \cite{DP}, Dash et al. \cite{DPP} have studied the random Fourier series associated with the stable process $\mathfrak{X}(v,\varpi).$

+Further, the orthogonal polynomials, which originated in the 19th century, play an essential role in mathematical physics.
+Extensive studies have been conducted on the Fourier series in orthogonal polynomials.
+Marian and Marian \cite{MM} have studied power series involving orthogonal polynomials that occur in problems of quantum optics.
+The Jacobi polynomials hold great importance in the hierarchy of orthogonal polynomial classes and have found widespread use in all areas of science and engineering.
+Many researcher have discussed the convergence property of Fourier–Jacobi series.
+However, research on random Fourier series involving orthogonal polynomials has not been extensively explored.
+The complexity involved in handling such series and the limited availability of literature on their application in physical problems are among the primary reasons for this lack of attention.